 What is Lip Fold Surgery?

-If nothing works and the inflammation, irritation, and stink persist, your veterinarian may suggest lip fold surgery.
+If nothing works and the inflammation, irritation, and stink persist, your dog might have a bacterial infection called a pyoderma.
+It’s also possible your veterinarian may suggest lip fold surgery due to acute dermatitis.

 Lip fold surgery is an option when nothing else works and you simply can’t manage the issue on your own.
 The goal of the surgery is to eradicate lip folds altogether.
 It can also be used to prevent drooling for cosmetic purposes, but that’s a story for another day.